anjana-codes/datafun-02-projsetup/README.md

 # datafun-02-projsetup
-Module-2 Project  Data Analytics Fundamental
+Module-2 Project  Data Analytics Fundamental:
 The second module introduces additional Python programming basics including loops and branching.
 The module provides practical project setup techniques and a series of reusable functions for drafting project folders (e.g. folders for a range of years, or from a list of folder names).